ckszabi/techReader/README.md

 PIN 3 RX

-Connect GND and VCC to the voltage regulator and RX to D1 of your Wemos D1 mini.
+- Connect GND and VCC to the voltage regulator and RX to D1 of your Wemos D1 mini.

-Customise the settings.h
+- Customise the settings.h

-In Arduino Studio download ArduinoMqttClient and ESP8266WiFi libs.
+- In Arduino Studio download ArduinoMqttClient and ESP8266WiFi libs.

-Choose 160 Mhz as CPU speed for the Wemos D1 mini board from the tools menu
+- Choose 160 Mhz as CPU speed for the Wemos D1 mini board from the tools menu

-Increase the buffer size in SoftwareSerial.h from 64 to 256
+- Increase the buffer size in SoftwareSerial.h from 64 to 256

-Flash the code to the Wemos D1 mini with Arduino Studio.
+- Flash the code to the Wemos D1 mini with Arduino Studio.

-Connect the Wemos D1 Mini to your tech controller.
+- Connect the Wemos D1 Mini to your tech controller.
+- Inspect the published MQTT messages

 Have fun.

 # Notes:
-Support read only.
+Data is read-only.
+It is not possible to send commands to the controller.

 Can look like: